ivorydaae/SHDM2/class02/README.md

 **Our Use case**: Titanic
 This use case is probably one of the most famous use case in machine learning (it would not be suprising if you are familiar with it already!).
 Our goal will be to predict whether a person in the Titanic will survive.
-To build a predictive model, we will work a `train` dataset, with known data and a `test` dataset with unknown data.
+To build a predictive model, we will work on a `train` dataset, with known data and a `test` dataset with unknown data.
 Once prepared & enriched, we will train some models on our train dataset and score our unknown data.
-The data we will work with include socio-demographic information, tickets information and some other interesting features!
+The data we will work includes socio-demographic information, tickets information and some other interesting features!

 ## Content
 Working on the famous `Titanic` use case, we will discover core functionalities of Dataiku DSS along with the visual machine learning part.